breadboard-ai/breadboard/packages/breadboard-python/README.md

-# Breadboard-python
+# Breadboard Oython

-Breadboard-python is a library that allows developers to define Breadboards with Python.
+Breadboard Python is a library that allows developers to define Breadboards with Python.

 Each Breadboard can be serialized into a JSON graph.
 An executor can take this graph and run it.